-The Census Bureau, advocacy groups, and academics should research how Asian American and NHPI communities can be better integrated into DA.
-The Census Bureau can make use of existing historical data, such as births and deaths, that can help improve the count for Asian American and NHPI communities (even if some data for these groups must be combined to do so).
+Research how Asian American and NHPI communities can be incorporated into Demographic Analysis some data for these groups must be combined to do so).
 Specifically, the Census Bureau could examine if the data in pre-1997 OMB race categories for births and deaths as well as those in the post-1997 categories could be used to create either combined or separate estimates for the net undercount or overcount of the AANHPI community.
 These estimates would likely only be available for a subset of the population (i.e., the younger age groups where data would be available on birth records with post-1997 changes), much like the Census Bureau does for the Hispanic and non-Hispanic DA estimates.
 These estimates would be immensely useful for better understanding the quality of the decennial census for Asian American and NHPI communities, as well as for planning for future censuses.
 Finally, research should assess whether other records, such as Medicare, can be used for these populations as well.